matalina/mdwiki/readme.md

 * Figure out how to save dropbox auth to session (Completed 7/25/2012)
 * Verify file exists before trying to parse it (Completed 7/25/2012)
 * Figure out how to make viewable to the public (Completed 7/25/2012)
-* Check if  home.md and index.csv files exist on association with dropbox if not create basic ones and save to dropbox
+* Check if  home.md and index.csv files exist on association with dropbox if not create basic ones and save to dropbox (Completed 7/31/2012)
 * Work index generation to add heirarchy to index via directory structure
+* Random Page
+* Google Search??
-* Make multiuser
+* Make multiuser (postponed until further notice)